 United Thank Offering Grants

-Funding for innovative mission and ministry throughout The Episcopal Church.
+Funding for innovative mission and ministry throughout The Episcopal Church and The Anglican Communion.

 How It Works